Popcore/verisart/README.md

 }
 ```

-On success the application returns the cetificate that was created
+On success the application returns the cetificate that was created.
 In case of an error the application will return an error containg the http status code and a message.

 ### Updating certificates
-Existing certificates can be updated by specifying the fields that require updating.
+Existing certificates can be updated by specifying the fields that needs to be modified.
 Note that attempting to update a transaction object will result in an error as transaction can only updated via the a certificate transfer.

 Method: PATCH